Airbus Sagitta

 The Airbus Sagitta from Airbus Defence and Space is a jet powered UAV research demonstrator, developed in cooperation with German research institutes as part of the Open Innovation initiative.

 History

 The goal of the open innovation program is the advancement of the continuous exchange between industry and research institutes in the area of technologies for unmanned aerial vehicles.
-In 2010 research studies were launched at the academic partner institutes at Technical University of Chemnitz and Technical University of Munich, the Bundeswehr University Munich, the technical university Ingolstadt and at the German Aerospace Center (DLR) at Braunschweig and Oberpfaffenhofen.
+In 2010 research studies were launched at the academic partner institutes at Chemnitz University of Technology and the Technical University of Munich, the University of the Bundeswehr Munich, the technical university Ingolstadt and at the German Aerospace Center (DLR) in Braunschweig and Oberpfaffenhofen.
 All partners designed and built unmanned research aircraft to demonstrate technologies out of the research programme.
 The first flight took place 5 July 2017 at the Denel Overberg Test Range in South Africa.

 Development

 All subsystems were developed and built by partners.
 Final integration and testing took place at the military aircraft centre of Airbus in Manching, Bavaria, Germany.